trillek-team/tec/README.md

 ### Linux
 Install the following.
 This is a pretty extensive list and may be more than needed

-`build-essentials pkg-config tar curl zip unzip gdb libgl1-mesa-dev xorg-dev libglu1-mesa-dev libxinerama-dev libxcursor-dev`
+`build-essential pkg-config tar curl zip unzip gdb libgl1-mesa-dev xorg-dev libglu1-mesa-dev libxinerama-dev libxcursor-dev`

 ## Build Steps
 1. Install [CMake](https://cmake.org/download/)